UnderMou/optPP/README.md

 # optPP (under development)
-optPP is a optimization package in C++ for evolutionary algorithms.
+optPP is a optimization package in C++ for evolutionary algorithms designed for the Softwware Engineering subject on PPGMC/UFJF (https://www2.ufjf.br/pgmc/).